 Further up on the hill towards the west of Dechhen Phodrang lies Wangditse Lhakhang, which was founded in 1750 by the attendants of 8thDruk Desi Tenzin Rabgye.
 It is a half an hour leisure walk from Sangaygang to Wangditse.

 This private chapel was built in the 1990s by Dasho Aku Tongmi.
 He was a musician in the royal parade during the reign of 2ndand 3rdkings.
 He was the one who composed the tune of the National Anthem of the Kingdom.

 Pangri Zampa Lhakhang

 A trial to Tango Goenpa is a climb uphill and takes about 1 hr.
-Tango Monastery was founded by Lama Gyalwa Lhanangpa in the 12thcentury and the present building was built by Lama Drukpa Kuenley in 15thcentury.
-At present it houses as the university for monks.
+Tango Monastery was founded by Lama Gyalwa Lhanangpa in the 12thcentury and the present building was built by Lama Drukpa Kuenley in the 15thcentury.
+At present, it houses as the university for monks.

 It was built by Zhabdrung in 1620 with the aim to preserve his father’s ashes but soon became his permanent home.
 Chari is an ideal place for meditation and today it is an important seat of religious teachings that attract monks from around the country who come for refresher courses and spiritual retreat.

 It is the oldest Dzong in Bhutan built by Zhabdrung in 1629 and it houses a monastic school for monks.
 One can see the finest old slate carvings around the main tower of the Dzong even today.